Bruno Bertotti

 Bruno Bertotti (24 December 1930 – 20 October 2018) was an Italian physicist, emeritus professor at the University of Pavia.
 He was one of the last students of physicist Erwin Schrödinger.

-Bertotti was well known for his contributions to general relativity – particularly the Bertotti-Robinson electrovacuum, an exact solution of the Einstein field equation.
+Bertotti was well known for his contributions to general relativity – particularly the Bertotti–Robinson electrovacuum, an exact solution of the Einstein field equation.
+He pioneered the post-Minkowskian expansion.
 He has also obtained a more accurate measurement of the parameter gamma of the parameterized post-Newtonian formalism, with the Cassini radioscience experiment.
 The PPN gamma parameter measures the curvature of space in the metric theory of gravitation and it is equal to one in general relativity.